Cell (processor): Element Interconnect Bus (EIB)

-The EIB is a communication bus internal to the Cell processor which connects the various on-chip system elements: the PPE processor, the memory controller (MIC), the eight SPE coprocessors, and two off-chip I/O interfaces, for a total of 12 participants in the PS3 (the number of SPU can vary in industrial applications).
+The EIB is a communication bus internal to the Cell processor that connects the various on-chip system elements: the PPE processor, the memory controller (MIC), the eight SPE coprocessors, and two off-chip I/O interfaces, for a total of twelve participants in the PlayStation 3 configuration.
+(The number of SPUs can vary in industrial applications.)
 The EIB also includes an arbitration unit, which functions as a set of traffic lights.
 In some documents, IBM refers to EIB participants as 'units'.

-The EIB is presently implemented as a circular ring consisting of four 16-byte-wide unidirectional channels that counter-rotate in pairs.
+The EIB is implemented as a circular ring consisting of four 16-byte-wide unidirectional channels that counter-rotate in pairs.
 When traffic patterns permit, each channel can convey up to three transactions concurrently.
-As the EIB runs at half the system clock rate the effective channel rate is 16 bytes every two system clocks.
-At maximum concurrency, with three active transactions on each of the four rings, the peak instantaneous EIB bandwidth is 96 bytes per clock (12 concurrent transactions × 16 bytes wide / 2 system clocks per transfer).
+As the EIB runs at half the system clock rate, the effective channel rate is 16 bytes every two system clock cycles.
+At maximum concurrency, with three active transactions on each of the four rings, the peak instantaneous EIB bandwidth is 96 bytes per clock cycle (12 concurrent transactions × 16 bytes wide / 2 system clock cycles per transfer).
 While this figure is often quoted in IBM literature, it is unrealistic to simply scale this number by processor clock speed.
 The arbitration unit imposes additional constraints.

-IBM Senior Engineer David Krolak, EIB lead designer, explains the concurrency model:
+IBM Senior Engineer David Krolak, lead designer of the EIB, explained the concurrency model as follows:

 A ring can start a new op every three cycles.
 Each transfer always takes eight beats.
 That was one of the simplifications we made; it's optimized for streaming a lot of data.
 If you do small ops, it does not work quite as well.
 If you think of eight-car trains running around this track, as long as the trains aren't running into each other, they can coexist on the track.